 I have begun collaborating with Michiko Nitta, a speculative designer and artist, on our shared interest in people's relationships (past, present and future) with nature.
 Please visit the Interventions Project web pages for more information and our project page our project page .
 The outcome of this project was exhibited 29th June - 9th July 2010, ExLibris Gallery, Fine Art Building, Newcastle University.

 I am co-convenor of the Anthropology of Britain network.
 The aim of the network is to provide a forum which will facilitate a greater level of communication between researchers with an ethnographic interest in contemporary British society.
 Visit our website here: http://www.theasa.org/networks/aob.shtml

 I recently organised a symposium entitled 'Embodiment, Subjectivity and Ageing: Emerging Areas of Exploration'.
 This offered the opportunity to open up conversation amongst anthropologists, sociologists and researchers in assistive technology with a shared interest in ageing.
-Visit the NIASSH Ageing web page for more details of speakers and papers.
+Visit this site for more details of speakers and papers.

 I would be happy to discuss potential postgraduate supervision with any student interested in any of the following topics: ageing; identity and the self; anthropology and sociology of the body; social memory; experiences of place and of social change; new genetics and society; human relations with the natural world; anthropology of Britain; using ethnographic methods.

 Deborah Burn (ESRC 1+3) "The Social World of the Allotment".
 Co-supervised with John Vail.

 Alicia Crowther on the meanings of food for prisoners.
 Co-supervised with Elaine Campbell.

 Constance Sabiru on gendered relations of power in Ghana.
 Co-supervised with Monica Moreno Figueroa and Carolyn Pedwell.